Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \subsubsection{How can Data Poisoning be Effective?}

-We expect poisoning-based data leverage to require a high level of technical literacy to use, but have very high potential impact in cases in which data poisoning works.
-Fundamentally, data poisoners are engaging in a contest with data poisoning counter-researchers.
-This means any data poisoning technique runs the risk of becoming outdated --- if a company's data scientists find a solution or potentially share it with others, the public might lose leverage \cite{steinhardt2017certified,shan2020fawkes}.
-This means that progress in adversarial ML could actually end up reducing the public's data leverage, in which case non-poisoning data levers would become more important.
+There are several reasons to believe data poisoning might be a powerful source of data leverage.
+Recent work on sophisticated data poisoning suggests that very small amounts of poisoned data (e.g. using less than 1\% of a training set in work from \citeauthor{geiping2020witches} \cite{geiping2020witches}, using 3\% of a training set in work from \citeauthor{steinhardt2017certified} \cite{steinhardt2017certified}) can meaningfully change the performance of a classifier.
+Even unsophisticated data poisoning (e.g. playing music one does not actually enjoy) by a majority of users could so completely poison a dataset as to make it unusable.

-There are several reasons to believe data poisoning could be a powerful source of data leverage.
-Recent work on sophisticated data poisoning suggests that very small amounts of poisoned data (e.g. using less than 1\% of a training set in \cite{geiping2020witches}, using 3\% of a training set in \cite{steinhardt2017certified}) can change the outputs of a classifier.
-Even unsophisticated data poisoning by a majority of users could so completely poison a dataset as to make it unusable.
+Progress in adversarial ML could actually end up reducing the public's poisoning-based data leverage, in which case non-poisoning data levers would become more important.
+Fundamentally, data poisoners are engaging in a contest with data scientists.
+This means any data poisoning technique runs the risk of becoming outdated --- if a company's data scientists find or invent a defense, the public might lose leverage \cite{steinhardt2017certified,shan2020fawkes}.

 Another interesting outcome of data poisoning is its potential conversion to a data strike.
-In the case in which an organization can detect and delete poisoned data with great accuracy, data poisoning reduces to a data strike.
-Sometimes, detectable data poisoning could be used to replicate a data strike.
-For instance, search engine users could use data poisoning tools like obfuscation AdNauseum \cite{howe2017engineering} --- which clicks all ads in a user's browser --- to effectively make their ad click data useless, forcing the search engine operator to delete it.
+In the case where an organization can detect and delete poisoned data, data poisoning reduces to a data strike.
+Detectable data poisoning could even be used to replicate a deletion-based data strike.
+For instance, search engine users could use data poisoning tools such as AdNauseum \cite{howe2017engineering} --- which clicks all ads in a user's browser --- to effectively make their ad click data useless, forcing the search engine operator to delete it.

-Data poisoning can have sociotechnical effects and consequences, given its inherent ties to deception.
-Data poisoning efforts necessarily influence the technical system, and in places where users interact with algorithmic outputs, poisoning can have larger consequences on other users and their use of a site.
+In general, to harm a tech company, data poisoning involves deception and requires affecting the experiences of other users of a platform.
 Consider someone who lies on a dating site, a surprisingly common phenomenon \cite{hancock2007truth,toma2010reading}.
-The user may accidentally poison their own recommendations for possible partners and make others' dating experience worse off.
+The user may protect their privacy, but will also poison their own recommendations (e.g. for romantic partners) and make others' dating experiences worse off.
+The same logic applies to recommendations for friends, videos, and other goods.